 Luminescence Chamber Singers

-Luminescence Chamber Singers is an ensemble comprised of eight young vocalists.
-Since their first performances in 2013, Luminescence has gained a reputation for presenting exciting and excellent singing.
-The singers share collaborative artistic direction and usually perform unconducted.
-They perform a wide range of repertoire from the Renaissance to the 21st century, and frequently premiere new music by young Australian composers, including composers from within their own ranks.
+Luminescence Chamber Singers is a virtuosic vocal consort based in Canberra.
+Since the ensemble’s earliest iteration in 2013, Luminescence has quickly gained a reputation for presenting exciting and excellent singing, typically performing unconducted and unaccompanied.
+The Chamber Singers perform a wide range of repertoire from the Renaissance to the 21st century, and frequently premiere new music by Australian composers, including emerging composers from within their own ranks.
+2019 marks tenor Dan Walker’s first year as musical director of the ensemble.

 An exciting new addition to Australian chamber music making, the Penny Quartet are rapidly gaining a reputation as a fresh interpretative voice with drive and passion.
 Founded in early 2014, the group brings a vibrant approach to their performances across the country.